shanraisshan/Notes/Abbreviation/README.md

 Prefactoring|applying expertise gained in refactoring Ravioli Code|specific to object-oriented programming, code that comprises well-structured classes that are easy to understand in isolation, but difficult to understand as a whole
-Refactoring|restructuring code, while not changing its original functionality Separation Of Concerns|
+Refactoring|restructuring code, while not changing its original functionality Rubber duck debugging|method of debugging code by articulating a problem in spoken or written natural language Separation Of Concerns|
 Spaghetti Code|unstructured and difficult-to-maintain source code. example: God Class Syntactic Sugar|syntax within a programming language that is designed to make things easier to read or to express